QuantEcon/lecture-source-py/source/rst/linear_models.rst

 The matrix :math:`A` has the form of the *companion matrix* to the vector :math:`\begin{bmatrix}\phi_1 &  \phi_2 & \phi_3 & \phi_4 \end{bmatrix}`

-The next figure shows dynamics of this process when
+The next figure shows the dynamics of this process when

 .. math::